vitessio/website/content/en/docs/reference/vreplication/workflow.md

 ---
 title: Workflow
-description: Wrapper on VExec to perform common actions on a workflow
+description: Wrapper on VReplication to perform common actions on a workflow
 weight: 50
 ---